Clumsyndicate/Smart-Calendar-Frontend/README.md

  - Hard to socialize with classmates, hard to find study-mates.
 (Exacerbated by midnight dicussion sections)

 To deal with these problems, we are introducing the following features:
- - Flexible timezone changes for the calendar.
+ - Automatic timezone adaption for users.
+ - Direct translation of class schedule from [Study List calendar data](https://be.my.ucla.edu/studylist.aspx) in .ics form
+ - Cloud sync of all events
  - Intelligent deadline management, day-shift and midnight warnings.
- - If willing, the system will introduce students with similar schedules as study-mates.
+ - If willing, the application will introduce students with similar schedules as study-mates.

 ## Technology